Poisson geometry, monoidal Fukaya categories, and commutative Floer cohomology rings: Commutativity

 The unit object is the diagonal $\Delta \subset \overline{M} \times M$.
 When $M$ is compact we have

-The right-hand side is commutative for operadic reasons (it is an algebra over the hypercommutative operad $H_*(\overline{\mathcal{M}}_{0,n+1})$), but the left-hand side is not.
+The right-hand side is commutative for operadic reasons (it is an algebra over the hypercommutative operad $H_*(\overline{\mathcal{M}}_{0,n+1})$ \cite[Theorem III.1.5, Proposition IV.1.8.1]{manin}), but the left-hand side, seen merely as a Floer cohomology ring, is not manifestly commutative.
 Now we see that it is the groupoid structure on $\overline{M} \times M$ that is responsible for the left-hand side being commutative.

-Similarly, when $M$ is Weinstein, and we consider the wrapped Fukaya category, we have $\End(\Delta) \cong SH^*(M)$, and the analogous story holds.
+Similarly, when $M$ is Weinstein, and we consider the wrapped Fukaya category, the theory developed by Ganatra \cite{ganatra-thesis} shows that we have $\End^{*}(\Delta) \cong SH^*(M)$, and $SH^{*}(M)$ is known to be commutative because it carries the structure of a Batalin-Vilkovisky algebra.

 If we take a symplectic automorphism $\phi : M \to M$, there is a corresponding invertible object in $\cF(G)$, namely the graph $\Gamma(\phi)$ of $\phi$.
 Its $k$-th monoidal power is $\Gamma(\phi^k)$, and $HF(\Delta,\Gamma(\phi^k))$ is $HF(\phi^k)$, the fixed point Floer cohomology.
-It is possible to define a variety of bilinear operations on the space
+It is possible \cite{seidel-phi-squared} to define a variety of bilinear operations on the space

 but in this case, the conditions of Proposition \ref{prop:dugger} are not satisfied, and these products are not necessarily commutative in any sense: for one thing, the monoidal structure is not symmetric.
 Even restricting to the monoidal subcategory generated by $\Gamma(\phi)$, one finds that the desired coherences cannot hold.
-This is related to the fact that $HF(\phi^k)$ carries an action of $\Z/k$, where the generator sends $x \mapsto \phi(x)$ for $x$ a fixed point of $\phi$.
+This is related to the fact that $HF(\phi^k)$ carries an action of $\Z/k$, where the generator sends $x \mapsto \phi(x)$ for $x$ a fixed point of $\phi^{k}$.
 This action appears in the monoidal theory as the action of the conjugation functor $C \mapsto \Gamma(\phi) \otimes C \otimes \Gamma(\phi^{-1})$ on the space $HF(\Delta, \Gamma(\phi^k))$.
 The nontriviality of the conjugation functor (even on the monoidal subcategory generated by $\Gamma(\phi)$) measures the difference between left and right tensoring with $\Gamma(\phi)$, and the comparison of these two actions is crucial for the proof of Proposition \ref{prop:dugger}.